 Another notable advance on the data front is that data collection modes have become increasingly diverse.
-Although a majority of the studies reviewed in this piece made use of survey and administrative data, alternative approaches, including randomized controlled trials (RCTs) and quasi-experiments, have made important contributions to our knowledge on women's empowerment.
-The advantages of these data collection methods, compared with observational studies, are that they help to reduce selection biases, provide a rigorous tool to examine causal relationship, and understand mechanisms, particularly if the aim is to evaluate the effectiveness of intervention programs, a goal that characterizes the mission of many NGOs that support women's empowerment.
-Chang et al. (2020) provides a comprehensive review of 160 studies using RCTs or quasi-experimental designs evaluating interventions targeted towards women or girls in low and middle income countries.
-This review documents the effectiveness of various intervention programs, ranging from cash transfer, microcredit programs, adolescent girls' programs to those aiming to increase women's participation in politics and community decision-making, in influencing women's agency in multiple domains including that of family formation, labor force participation, and political and community participation.
-Although these studies often involve smaller and nonrepresentative samples, the results are consistent with those based on large scale survey data and are particularly insightful in identifying the pathways in which women make progress in gaining agency across different contexts and societies.
-Additionally, in these programmatic assessments, qualitative data often play an important role in providing rich contextual data for assessing empowerment and are often used to strengthen quantitative measures (Glennerster et al 2018, Pavanello et al 2015, Richardson 2018).
+Survey data rely on self-reports and women who are the most disadvantaged may be the least likely to report being disempowered.
+Research on intimate partner violence often notes the challenge that women may be afraid of reporting victimization due to the fear of provoking further violence (Ellsberg and Heise 2002).
+This suggests the need to seek alternatives to self-reporting.
+Although a majority of the studies reviewed in this piece have made use of survey and administrative data, alternative approaches, including randomized controlled trials (RCTs) and quasiexperiments, have made important contributions to our knowledge on women's empowerment.
+The advantages of these data collection methods, as compared with observational studies, are that they help to reduce selection biases, and provide a rigorous tool to examine causal relationship and understand mechanisms, particularly if the aim is to evaluate the effectiveness of intervention programs-a goal that characterizes the mission of many NGOs that support women's empowerment.
+Chang et al. (2020) provide a comprehensive review of 160 studies using RCTs or quasiexperimental designs evaluating interventions targeted towards women or girls in lowand middle-income countries.
+This review documents the effectiveness of various intervention programs, ranging from cash transfer, microcredit programs, and adolescent girls' programs to those aiming to increase women's participation in politics and community decision-making, in influencing women's agency in multiple domains including that of family formation, labor force participation, and political and community participation.
+Although these studies often involve smaller and nonrepresentative samples, the results are consistent with those based on large-scale survey data, and are particularly insightful in identifying the pathways in which women make progress in gaining agency across different contexts and societies.
+Additionally, in these programmatic assessments, qualitative data often play an important role in providing rich contextual data for assessing empowerment and are often used to strengthen quantitative measures (Glennerster et al. 2018, Pavanello et al. 2015, Richardson 2018).

-Finally, we note that the field is likely to benefit from the explosion of digital forms of data or Big Data, as well as development of new methods in machine learning tools (Molina & Garip 2019).
-Throughout the review, we have noted the challenges in measuring certain aspects of women's empowerment, particularly when it comes to nonmaterial spheres such as gender norms.
-A recent study based on a machine learning model (Dehingia et al 2021) using millions of tweets on increasing misogynistic content from South Asian countries since the onset of COVID-19 pandemic gives a glimpse into a better way of capturing shifts in gender norms and its impact on women's empowerment beyond the conventional multilevel approach.
+Finally, we note that the field is likely to benefit from the explosion of digital forms of data or Big Data, as well as the development of new methods in machine learning tools (Molina and Garip 2019).
+Throughout the review, we have noted the challenges in measuring certain aspects of women's empowerment, particularly when it comes to non-material spheres such as gender norms.
+A recent study, based on a machine learning model (Dehingia et al. 2021) using millions of tweets on increasing misogynistic content from South Asian countries since the onset of the COVID-19 pandemic, gives a glimpse into a better way of capturing shifts in gender norms and their impact on women's empowerment beyond the conventional multi-level approach.

 In recent years, advocacy for improving the measurement of women's empowerment has gained considerable attention.
-A focus on measuring progress towards SDGs and increased feminist advocacy within major foundations such as Bill and Melinda Gates Foundation has led to increased attention towards identifying indicators of women's empowerment.
-However, as this review indicates, better integration of theoretical and methodological considerations will yield fruits that go far beyond a focus on cross-nationally comparable indicators collected via national statistical systems.
+A focus on measuring progress towards achievement of the SDGs and increased feminist advocacy within major foundations, multilateral agencies, and national statistical offices has led to increased attention towards identifying the indicators of women's empowerment.
+However, as this review indicates, better integration of theoretical and methodological considerations will yield fruits that go far beyond the mere focus on cross-nationally comparable indicators collected via national statistical systems.